Social Mood Conference | Socionomics Foundation

 A Snapshot

 What is socionomics?
-Socionomics is a field of study deriving from the hypothesis that social mood motivates the character of social action.
+Socionomics is a field of study conducted under the hypothesis that waves of social mood motivate the character of social actions.

 How long has socionomics been around?
-Robert Prechter began developing the idea in the 1970s and first reached a mass audience in a 1985 cover article in Barron’s.
-Since then, researchers have applied the hypothesis to explain diverse social phenomena including election results, trends in popular culture, the timing of epidemics and pandemics, the emergence of prohibition movements, and financial manias and crashes.
+Robert Prechter began developing the idea in the 1970s, and it first reached a mass audience in a 1985 cover article in Barron’s.
+Since then, researchers have applied the hypothesis to explain events including election results, trends in popular culture, the timing of epidemics and pandemics, the emergence of prohibition movements, and financial manias and crashes.

 How can I learn more?
-The below resources are great places to start.
+The resources below are a great place to start.

 Socionomics Explained